unigrid-project/unigrid-project.github.io/docs/governance/launchpad_02.md

 -
 ## Voting Schedule

-The voting for this proposal will commence at **12:00 GMT on Saturday, September 23rd, 2023** and will conclude at **12:00 GMT on Saturday, September 30th, 2023**.
+The voting for this proposal will commence at **12:00 GMT on Sunday, September 24th, 2023** and will conclude at **12:00 GMT on Sunday, October 1st, 2023**.
 All community members are encouraged to cast their votes within this timeframe.

 **Reminder**: We need a 50% quorum (half the running nodes) to vote in order for this to pass as declared by the DAO.